poloclub/webshap/README.md

 npm run test
 ```

-## Developing the Loan Explainer Example
+## Developing the Application Examples

 Clone or download this repository: